Uncertainty Baselines: Benchmarks for Uncertainty & Robustness in Deep Learning: Uncertainty Baselines

 \section{Uncertainty Baselines}

 Uncertainty Baselines sets up each benchmark as a choice of base model, training dataset, and a suite of evaluation metrics. \begin{enumerate} \item Base models (architectures) include Wide ResNet 28-10 \citep{zagoruyko2016wide}, ResNet-50 \citep{he2016deep}, BERT \citep{devlin2018bert}, and simple MLPs. \item Training datasets include standard machine learning datasets -- CIFAR \citep{cifar10,cifar100}, ImageNet \citep{imagenet}, and UCI \citep{UCI} -- as well as more real-world problems -- Clinc Intent Detection \citep{clinc}, Kaggle's Diabetic Retinopathy Detection \citep{filos2019systematic}, and Wikipedia Toxicity \citep{wikipedia_talk}.
-These span modalities such as tabular, text, and images. \item Evaluation includes predictive metrics such as accuracy, uncertainty metrics such as selective prediction and calibration error, compute metrics such as inference latency, and performance under out-of-distribution shifts. \end{enumerate} As of this writing, we provide 19 baseline methods sweeping over standard and more recent strategies on 9 benchmarks.
-See \Cref{table:all-baselines} for the full list.
+These span modalities such as tabular, text, and images. \item Evaluation includes predictive metrics such as accuracy, uncertainty metrics such as selective prediction and calibration error, compute metrics such as inference latency, and performance under in- and out-of-distribution datasets. \end{enumerate} As of this writing, we provide a total of 83 baselines, comprising 19 methods sweeping over standard and more recent strategies over 9 benchmarks.

 \textbf{Modularity.} In order to optimize for researchers to easily experiment on baselines (specifically, fork them), we designed the baselines to be as modular as possible and with minimal non-standard dependencies.
 API-wise, Uncertainty Baselines provides little to no abstractions: datasets are light wrappers around TensorFlow Datasets \citep{TFDS}, models are Keras models, and training/test logic is in raw TensorFlow \citep{tensorflow2015-whitepaper} This allows new users to more easily run individual examples, or incorporate our datasets and/or models into their libraries.
-For out-of-distribution evaluation, we plug our trained models into Robustness Metrics \citep{djolonga2020robustness}. \Cref{appendix:uml} illustrates how the modules fit together.
+For out-of-distribution evaluation, we plug our trained models into Robustness Metrics \citep{djolonga2020robustness}. \Cref{fig:uml} illustrates how the modules fit together.

 \textbf{Framework.} Uncertainty Baselines is framework-agnostic.
 The dataset and metric modules are NumPy-compatible, and interoperate in a performant manner with modern deep learning frameworks including TensorFlow, Jax, and PyTorch.
 For example, our baselines on the JFT-300M dataset use raw JAX, and we include a PyTorch Monte Carlo Dropout baseline on the Diabetic Retinopathy dataset.
 In practice, for ease of code and performance comparison, we choose a specific backend for each benchmark and develop all baselines under that backend (most often TensorFlow).
 Our Jax and PyTorch baselines demonstrate that implementation with other frameworks is supported and straightforward.